 Students interested in doing a thesis must ensure they meet the program requirements to do a thesis and submit an Intention to do Research (thesis) form to the Department of Adult Education by the beginning of their second year in the program.
-Students who start in September must submit their Intention to do Research (thesis) form by September 15 of their second year in the program.
-Students who start in January must submit their Intention to do Research (thesis) form to do Research (thesis) form to do Research (thesis) form by December 15 of their second year in the program.
+Students who start in September must submit their Intention to do Research (thesis) form by

+September 15 of their second year in the program.
+Students who start in January must submit their Intention to do Research (thesis) form to do Research (thesis) form by December 15 of their first year in the program.